 I understand that there is always the concern of damaging the car.
 However, when a collector car is out on the road, then the general public gets to experience the emotional triggers from seeing and hearing the cars in action, which is how most of us got “hooked”.
 It happens every time that you take your classic out on the road, whether it’s during a gas station stop, or simply sitting at a traffic light … complete strangers will complement the car, share their memory of a similar car, and comment on how “they sure don’t make them like they use to!”.

 That reminds me of a pristine ’67 Corvette that I saw back in May.
 I was sitting in the waiting room at my local Chevy Dealer while my Avalanche was being serviced.
-There were several other customers there including an unassuming senior man who, I’m guessing was about 70 years old.
+There were several other customers there including an unassuming senior man who, I’m guessing was in his early 70s.
 A few minutes later, a dealership mechanic pulled up in the beautiful 1967 Corvette roadster pictured here.
-He parked it and gave the keys to the senior gentleman.
+He parked it and gave the keys to the senior.
 I instinctively jumped out of my seat to take a closer look as did several others at the dealership.
 You simply can’t help but smile when you see a car like this in a normal, “everyday setting”.

 The car was a 327/300, 4 speed car in absolute pristine condition.
 When I asked the man how long he has owned it, I was a bit shocked by his reply … “I’ve owned it since ’67, when it was new”.
 My next question … “How many miles does she have?” … He replied, “Well, the odometer has cut out a few times, but I have put at least 250,000 miles on it.”
 For a brief second, I was completely confused as the visual signals coming from this car simply didn’t compute with 250,000 miles of driving.
 Of course, he continued to tell me that he had a complete body-off restoration several years ago … however, the important difference here is that even after the restoration, he CONTINUES to drive it regularly.